Amsp55/Test/README.md

 ## Installation

-1. Extract the provided ZIP file to your desired location / Clone the repository:
+1. Extract the provided ZIP file to your desired location:
+Task_1.zip and open folder

 2. Create a virtual environment and activate it: python -m venv env